 About

-An interdisciplinary historian, Dr. Sara Awartani's research, publications, and teaching focuses on twentieth-century U.S. social movements, interracial solidarities, policing, and American global power, with special attention to Latinx and Arab American radicalisms.
-Her first book project, Solidarities of Liberation, Visions of Empire: Puerto Rico, Palestine, and American Global Power (under contract) chronicles a globally expansive story of Palestine liberation, Puerto Rican radicalism, and the United States' efforts to weaponize and police those freedom dreams.
+An interdisciplinary historian, her research explores twentieth-century U.S. social movements, interracial solidarities, policing, and American global power, with special attention to Latinx and Arab American histories.
+Dr. Awartani's first book project, Solidarities of Liberation, Visions of Empire: Puerto Rico, Palestine, and American Global Power (under advance contract) chronicles a globally expansive story of Puerto Rican radicalism, Palestinian liberation, and the United States' efforts to weaponize and police those freedom dreams.

 Affiliations: Program in Latina/o Studies (LS)